biotechstudentassociation/biotechresearchclub/_pages/initiatives.md

 ## Upcoming Talks
 ---

-The Biotech Research Club is very happy to announce that this week's edition of our Alumni Talks Series features Mr. Suresh Balsubramani, an alumnus (BTME-76), who is a corporate professional with significant interdisciplinary experiences in biology businesses.
-Please find attached the details of the talk, the poster, and a query form in which you can ask any questions you might have for the speaker.
-We look forward to seeing you there!
+This week's edition of our Alumni Talks Series features Mr. Suresh Balsubramani, an alumnus (BTME-76), who is a corporate professional with significant interdisciplinary experiences in biology businesses.

 <img src="../images/BRC-Poster-17-03-2021.png" alt="drawing" width="600" />